michaeldayreads/reference/$-etc..md

 `$?` Exit status
 `read` takes user input and assigns it to `$REPLY` by default
 `read -p "A proper prompt > " myvar` would output the prompt, and store the typed value into `$myvar`
+`clear && ls -lG` demo of multiple commands on one line using `&&`

 #### DKIM